Roli368/FUTURE_ML_01/README.md

 ## 📌 Overview
 This project implements a **time-series sales forecasting system** to predict future revenue using historical retail data from the **Sample – Superstore** dataset.

 The system is designed to help businesses **anticipate demand, plan inventory, and support data-driven decision-making** by capturing long-term trends and seasonal patterns using a **SARIMA (Seasonal ARIMA)** model.
-Forecasts are presented with **95% confidence intervals** to quantify uncertainty and risk.
+Forecasts are presented with **95% confidence intervals** to quantify uncertainty and risk

----

 ## 🎯 Objectives